 1. Report your accident to ICBC promptly, generally within 36 hours, by using their toll free Dial-a-claim number: 1-800-910-4222.

 2. As required, submit a statement to ICBC within 30 days of the accident.
-However, if you see us first we will help you carefully prepare that statement and send it to ICBC on your behalf.
+However, if you see us first we will help you prepare that statement and send it to ICBC on your behalf.

 3. Submit your insurance claim application for Accident Benefits within 90 days of the accident.
 We have this application, and can help you fill it out and submit it on time.

 Your entitlement to ICBC Accident Benefits for medical care may be denied if you had a pre-existing sickness or disease.
-You should consult with a lawyer if ICBC denies your claim for this reason.
-The fact that you have a pre-existing medical condition is not relevant to your claim for ICBC Accident Benefits unless the preexisting condition disabled you from working at the time of the accident.
+You should consult with a personal injury lawyer if ICBC denies your claim for this reason.
+The fact that you have a pre-existing medical condition is not relevant to your claim for ICBC Accident Benefits unless the pre-existing condition disabled you from working at the time of the accident.

 You are entitled to medical and rehabilitation benefits from ICBC, even if you caused the accident.